manasa2093/PredictingHeartfailureSurvival/README.md

 Hence, I chose Accuracy to be the Evaluation Metric.

-Goal:

-Model 1: Logistic Regression : Found the best parameters using GridSearchCV and got an accuracy score of 79% with 10 false positives.
+**Model 1: Logistic Regression :** Found the best parameters using GridSearchCV and got an accuracy score of 79% with 10 false positives.

-Model 2: Random Forest : Found the best parameters using GridSearchCV and got an accuracy score of 87% with 4 false positives.
+**Model 2: Random Forest :** Found the best parameters using GridSearchCV and got an accuracy score of 87% with 4 false positives.

+## ** PART 4: DEPLOY MODEL-** <br />

-Selecting the Best model: As random forest gave the best accuracy score with less false positives and it has the best area under the curve that is 0.82 (ROC) , hence it will be selected as the best model.
+**Selecting the Best model:** As random forest gave the best accuracy score with less false positives and it has the best area under the curve that is 0.82 (ROC) , hence it will be selected as the best model.

+**Feature Importance:**
+This gives us an insights into which variables are important.
+For example, Time, Serum_creatininie, age, ejection_fraction  are considered as the most important variables.

+**Conclusion :**

+Random Forest model reduced the False positives by 85% over the baseline model.
+The evaluation metric considered was Accuracy.
+The Accuracy for Random forest model for test data set is 82%.